 Environmental Safeguard 2 - Mitigation of Pollutants Historical records and ongoing monitoring and reporting through data logging of physical measurements, online sources, and government data to demonstrate the project was designed and implemented to mitigate potential releases of pollutants that may cause degradation of the quality of soil, air, surface and groundwater, and project developers have acquired the appropriate local permits prior to installation to prevent violation of all applicable laws.
+Verifiers should contact the applicable government agencies.
 Every verification Environmental Safeguard 3 - Animal Welfare Signed Attestation of Regulatory Compliance form attesting to be in material compliance with all applicable laws, including related to animal welfare.
-Verifiers should contact the Dominican Republic National Council for Climate Change and/or other applicable government agencies.
+Verifiers should contact the National Service of Health and Quality of Agricultural Foods (SENASA) and/or other applicable government agencies.
 Every verification